tylerbrown-tech/updatedproject/README.md

 Navigate to the folder where  the .java file is saved.

-Compile using:
+type into the terminal:

 " javac DigitalWasteManager.java "

-and to run the program use:
+and to run the program type into the terminal:

 " java DigitalWasteManager "